Do you believe that it's December 1st already? It's hard to believe, isn't it?!

 I think they're adorable!
 It's not the Lego Star Wars Advent calendar that they wanted, but it is sure cute and will serve its purpose of counting down the days until Christmas!

-3. Flop or success, create a blog post about your re-do and include the original pin’s url.
+3. Flop or success, create a blog post about your re-do and include the

+others can join in too!
 5. Link up (on Thursdays) and check out other bloggers’ posts!

 Hello last Monday of November.